jogarriot/prova-2024/test2/README.md

 This C# application acts as a server to which clients (Node.js application) connect to subscribe to notifications for a given topic.
 In this example, the server provides notifications about CPU usage every 5 seconds and about TIME every 10 seconds.

+Use ChatGPT 4o-mini to solve this test, remember to use https://chatgpt.com/ website and share your conversation history.

 ## Problem Description

 There is a bug in the code: if you run the test, you will see that it fails.
 Additionally, if you run the client, you will notice it is receiving notifications for topics to which it did not subscribe.